 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix A1000 and Panasonic Lumix DC-TZ90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TZ90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.